MrKirilsReinke/12.1.-Typescript-Classes-OOP---Base-Carousel-App/README.md

 * CarouselWithLinesAndImages: Further extends CarouselWithLines by including secondary images and a timer for automated slideshow functionality.
 * Customizable Styles: Easily modify the CSS styles in the `styles.scss` file to match your project's design.

-## License

-This project is open-source and is available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project for any purpose.

 ## How to Contribute

 Contributions to this project are welcome.
 To contribute, follow these steps: